ElGuillermo/HLL_CRCON_Language_doorkeeper/README.md

 ⚠️ Any change to these files :
 - `/root/hll_rcon_tool/custom_tools/automod_verif_fr.py` ;
 - `/root/hll_rcon_tool/custom_tools/custom_common.py` ;
-...will need a CRCON restart (using `restart.sh` script) to be taken in account.
+...will require a CRCON restart (using `restart.sh` script) to be taken in account.